Oscar 0.5 release notes¶

 oscar_fork_staticshas been added to help with setting up static files for a new Oscar project.

-- Oscar ships with profiling tools.
-There is a decorator and middleware
+Oscar ships with profiling tools.
+There is a decorator and middleware available in

 oscar.profilingthat can be used to help profile Oscar sites.